shutter-network/shutter-docs/docs/protocol/api/index.md

 <Admonition type="note" title={null} icon={null}>
       <p>
       - **Private voting** that remains concealed until a set deadline
       - **Sealed-bid auctions** where bids cannot be seen before closing
       - **Front-running protection** by encrypting transactions until they are finalized
       - **Fair games** where player moves are hidden until all actions are taken
       - **Private trading** that prevents information leaks before execution
+      - **Event-based decryption** allows data to be revealed only after certain on-chain events, such as payments, contract approvals, or milestone completions.
       </p>
 </Admonition>